kubevirt/user-guide/docs/operations/vmctl.md

 ## Services

-One note worth stressing is that from Kubernete’s perspective the vmctl Pod is entirely distinct from the VM it spawns.
+One note worth stressing is that from Kubernetes's perspective the vmctl Pod is entirely distinct from the VM it spawns.
 It is especially important to be mindful of this when creating services.
 From an end user’s perspective, there’s nothing useful running on the vmctl Pod